dhimanparas20/Temp-Mail/README.md

 ```

 after code execution for first time press 1.

 then enter your API key and press enter.

 then enter your temp mail address you want.
-Remember than domain should be only @mailsac.com .
+Remember that domain should be only @mailsac.com .

 press enter 2 times to go to main menu.

 ENJOY 🦖

 ## Notes
 Dont edit this script if you hav 0 knowledge about python and bash .